JaredChung/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Scikit-learn Pipeline
 There were multiple steps involved which started off loading Data from the web and they cleaning the data and then breaking up the data into X and Y. Then the data needed to be cleaned.
 After this the data was broken into train and test.
 Hyperparameter tuning was then processed to find the best model.
 The best model was then selected and saved.

-The decided to choose a parameter selector which was based defined range using "choice" so I would understand the predefined parameters and would train for shorter period
+The decided to choose a Random sampling method was used which was based defined range using "choice" so I would understand the predefined parameters and would train for shorter period.
+The benefit of using this method is because it supports early termination of low-performance runs.

 The BanditPolicy was used as the early stopping policy which takes into account the slack factor and evaluation_interval.